artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

    mysqldump -u <your username> -p<your password> -c MCP > <filename of backup>

-ElasticSearch is used to store long-term data.
-Instructions and scripts for backing up and restoring ElasticSearch are available `here <http://tech.superhappykittymeow.com/?p=296>`_.
+Elasticsearch is used to store long-term data.
+Instructions and scripts for backing up and restoring Elasticsearch are available `here <http://tech.superhappykittymeow.com/?p=296>`_.

 .. _admin-faq: